-The Urban Hotspot reuses most parameter assumption as Urban Macro, except that Urban Macro uses random dropping method for UE while Urban Hotspot uses cluster-based dropping method for UE as described in Table E.2.1-1 and Table E.2.1-2 and Table E.2.1-3.
+The Urban Hotspot scenario reuses most parameter assumption as Urban Macro, except that Urban Macro assumes random deployment of UEs while Urban Hotspot assumes a clustered-based approach with different outdoor-to-indoor UE ratios and others as described in Annex E, in Table E.2.1-1 and Table E.2.1-2 and Table E.2.1-3.

-The coexistence evaluation captures cases where TDD and SBFD are both victim and aggressor networks.
-This to evaluate impact on legacy TDD networks if SBFD is introduced in a neighbouring channel, also to understand impact on SBFD network due to the legacy TDD network, as described in Table E.1-2.
+The co-existence evaluation captures cases where TDD and SBFD are both victim and aggressor networks.
+This to evaluate impact on legacy TDD networks if SBFD is introduced in a neighbouring channel, also to understand impact of the legacy TDD network on SBFD network, as described in Annex E, Table E.1-2.
 It is worth noting that RAN4 has only considered the case of {D, U} as an SBFD configuration as it is comparable in terms of performance (based on RAN4 models and parameters) to the {D, U, D} SBFD configuration.